bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.10 General Requirements

 Mining activities in British Columbia are subject to a variety of different provincial and federal regulations.
 The main pieces of legislation that govern major mines in B.C. are the [Environmental Assessment Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/18051), [the Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01) and [the Environmental Management Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/03053_00).
+Mining permits MUST be issued by the ministry responsible for mining activities through the authority of the Chief Permitting Officer (CPO) under [section 10 of the Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01#section10).

 ## 1.11.
 Revisions